 - Can it automate all the key features of desired application

 - Is automation possible on the same browser that is required by the project

 - Will automation call for change in application implementation? (like for automation it is important that element identifiers are unique and does not change every time the page is invoked)

-Result of POC- it is usually one of the following:
+The result of POC- it is usually one of the following:

-- Tool partially meets the requirements – revisit and check if another satisfies the requirements better OR if automation is totally out of the picture OR if there is any other work around with the same tool.
+- Tool partially meets the requirements – revisit and check if another satisfies the requirements better OR if automation is totally out of the picture OR if there is any other workaround with the same tool.

-Once we present our proof of concept to the management and we get a go ahead from them, the next step is implementing a pilot project using that tool.
+Once we present our proof of concept to the management and we get a go-ahead from them, the next step is implementing a pilot project using that tool.